teddynguyen2/unit-3/README.md

-# Title:
-**Choropleth Visualization of Various Aggregate Data Types in the Autonomous Communities of Spain**
+# **Choropleth Visualization of Various Aggregate Data Types in the Autonomous Communities of Spain**

 ## Author: